Songhwa-Rossana/Kaggle_Copycat/README.md

 # Kaggle_Copycat
-Use LLM to participate in the competitions
+use LLM to solve the competition